Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 People that would lie to skew the results and would submit random values generally wouldn't cluster like the honest voters.
 To make a more dangerous attack they would need to strategically coordinate on a specific value and all lie about it.
 It's much harder to pull of than simply checking the temperature outside.

-Submitting the truth is the Shelling Point in here and it makes it easy to be honest.
+Submitting the truth is the Schelling Point in here and it makes it easy to be honest.

 ---v

-## Shelling Point
+## Schelling Point

 #### _Oracles_